 The Reuse Plan is a combination of land uses intended to enhance the existing neighborhood and open the site to the community.
 The use includes residential townhomes, condos/apartments, and 4-5 story multifamily apartment building), mixed use (residential/retail/office), institutional/corporate (Howard University among others) educational (2 DC Charter schools, one of which is LAMB), mixed use creative (live-work units, arts, learning), Fire House, and Open Space.
-There are structures that present a challenge to the reuse and redevelopment of the campus.
-The site does not have adequate storm water management.
-The site may contain bio-hazards.
-The site contains a power plant and an intricate network of above and below ground infrastructures, in addition to buildings with minor and major historic significance (identified by the Army as pre-1955)
+There are structures that present a challenge to the reuse and redevelopment of the campus, including insufficient storm water management and possibility of bio-hazards.
+The site contains a power plant and an intricate network of above and below ground infrastructures, in addition to buildings with minor and major historic significance (identified by the Army as pre-1955).